sparkfun/Keyword_File_Generator/README.md

 * **Method Two**

-The final method is to just pull the script into Arduino Library itself and call it without any arguments.
+The next method is to pull the script into Arduino Library itself (_not_ source ("src") file) and call it without any arguments.
 ![Method 2](https://github.com/sparkfun/Keyword_File_Generator/blob/master/Readme%20Images/method%202%20Run%20Script.JPG)

 * **Method Three**